Core Workflow#

 Input Validation: Comprehensive checks of all inputs before execution

-Analysis Steps: Four sequential analysis stages, designed to deliver Biological QC and Biological Insight analyses.
+Analysis Steps: Three sequential analysis stages, designed to deliver Biological QC and Biological Insight analyses.

 Script setup and configuration#